TheUnpunished/tmxtool/README.md

 ## Compiling from source

-In order to compiler tmxtool, you'll need JDK 11 and Maven.
+In order to compile tmxtool, you'll need JDK 11 and Maven.
 After that navigate to the folder with the source code, where _pom.xml_ is located and run:
 ```
 mvn clean package
 ```